josiest/songwriting/songs/Goodbye Sunshine/lyrics.md

 But it seems okay

 If I hold your
-Outstreached arm close to my heart
+Outstretched arm close to my heart
 It almost feels the same
 ~As the sun that came